 The importance of sharing files securely in our interconnected world cannot be overstated.

-“With work and personal lives becoming increasingly blurred, especially for small business owners and managers, the delineation of work data and personal information has [blurred], too,” said Dan Sloshberg, product marketing director at cloud services provider Mimecast.
+“With work and personal lives becoming increasingly blurred, especially for small business owners and managers, the delineation of work data and personal information has [blurred] too,” said Sloshberg.

-This makes secure file-sharing critical for small businesses.
+This makes secure file sharing critical for small businesses.
 With the consumerization of IT and the bring-your-own-device (BYOD) movement, employees now use traditionally consumer-oriented technology for business purposes, Sloshberg said.
-[5 Dangerous File Sharing Habits You Need to Break Right Now]

-Although email is the most common way businesses communicate, collaborate and share information, limitations within commonly used email systems, such as file-size and storage constraints, often create restrictions, Sloshberg explained.
+Although email is the most common way businesses communicate, collaborate and share information, limitations within commonly used email systems, such as file-size and storage constraints, often create restrictions, Sloshberg said.

 “[These] restrictions force users to find workaround solutions,” he added.
 “They most commonly turn to consumer-grade file-sharing services to overcome this productivity barrier of email.”

-These services, however, are meant for personal accounts and suffer from severe inadequacies in protecting business data.
+These services, however, are meant for personal accounts and are severely inadequate when it comes to protecting a business’s data.

-“The consequences of consumer-grade file-sharing services in the workplace can be far reaching,” Sloshberg said.
-Problems include “loss of IP, sensitive data leakage, loss of visibility and [lack of] control over where data resides, as well as compliance, regulatory and e-discovery breaches," he said.
+“The consequences of consumer-grade file-sharing services in the workplace can be far-reaching,” Sloshberg said.
+Potential problems include “loss of IP, sensitive data leakage, loss of visibility and [lack of] control over where data resides, as well as compliance, regulatory and e-discovery breaches,” Sloshberg said.

 Secure file-sharing solutions for businesses offer a level of data protection that isn’t possible with consumer-facing services.
 This protection can minimize severe business risks such as data breaches.